abpframework/abp/docs/en/Blog-Posts/2024-05 ABP Unification/post.md

 ## The ABP Studio Community Edition

-[ABP Studio](https://docs.abp.io/en/commercial/latest/studio/index) is a cross-platform desktop application for ABP and .NET developers.
-It aims to provide a comfortable development environment for you by automating things, providing insights about your solution, making create, develop, run, browse, monitor, trace and deploy your solutions much easier.
+[ABP Studio](https://docs.abp.io/en/commercial/latest/studio/index) is a cross-platform desktop application designed for ABP and .NET developers.
+It aims to provide a comfortable development environment by automating tasks, providing insights about your solution, and simplifying the processes of creation, development, execution, browsing, monitoring, tracing, and deploying your solutions

 Here, a screenshot from the *Solution Runner* screen of ABP Studio: